dahlia/fedify/docs/manual/actor.md

 > `acct:fedify@hollo.social` URI or the `@fedify@hollo.social` handle
 > is `fedify`.

-By default, Fedify uses the bare handle as the WebFinger username.
-However, you can decouple the WebFinger username from the bare handle by registering an actor handle mapper through the `~ActorCallbackSetters.mapHandle()` method:
+By default, Fedify uses the identifier as the WebFinger username.
+However, you can decouple the WebFinger username from the identifier by registering an actor handle mapper through the `~ActorCallbackSetters.mapHandle()` method:

 ~~~~ typescript twoslash